 Specific outcomes for the project include: producing an educational and good practice toolkit for social housing providers to use in staff education, training and development work; creating the UK’s first National LGBTQ+ Residents Forum to ensure that LGBTQ+ residents’ voices are brought together, amplified and can impact at national policy-maker levels; and ensuring the sustainability and governance of the Pledge Scheme in the longer-term by attaining cross-sectoral collaboration and co-funding.

-The ‘Housing with Pride’ project will intensify the impact the Pledge Scheme has already had and further incorporate resident voices into the design, delivery, auditing and future sustainability of the Pledge.
+The ‘Housing with Pride’ project intensified the impact of the Pledge Scheme and incorporated resident voices into the design, delivery, auditing and future sustainability of the Pledge.

-It will ensure issues around the governance and sustainability of the Pledge Scheme are addressed and it will enable the launch of a National LGBT+ Resident forum, a ground-breaking milestone in the social housing sector in the UK and a significant development in terms of the Government’s new housing charter.
+It has ensured issues around the governance and sustainability of the Pledge Scheme are addressed, and it has enabled the launch of a National LGBT+ Resident forum, a ground-breaking milestone in the social housing sector in the UK and a significant development in terms of the Government’s new housing charter.

-The work will have a significant impact on LGBTQ+ social housing residents, whose voices, and concerns will be magnified through active participation in the delivery of the Pledge Scheme, putting their issues and concerns on a national stage.
+The work has had a significant impact on LGBTQ+ social housing residents, whose voices, and concerns have been magnified through active participation in the delivery of the Pledge Scheme, putting their issues and concerns on a national stage.

-Social housing providers will be supported in actioning the Pledge Scheme with additional learning resources and resident input, and impact will also be achieved for leading LGBT+ organisations in the housing sector, who will be able to develop and extend collaborations to improve services with and for LGBTQ+ residents.
+Social housing providers have been supported in actioning the Pledge Scheme with additional learning resources and resident input, and impact has been achieved for leading LGBT+ organisations in the housing sector, who will be able to develop and extend collaborations to improve services with and for LGBTQ+ residents.